terrytangyuan/social-media-kit/README.md

 ## 🚀 Key Features

-- **🌐 Multi-Platform Support** - Post to LinkedIn, Twitter/X, and Bluesky with OAuth authentication
+- **🌐 Multi-Platform Support** - Post to LinkedIn, Twitter/X, Mastodon, and Bluesky with OAuth authentication
 - **✨ Advanced Formatting** - Bold (`**text**`) and italic (`_text_`) with Unicode styling
 - **🏷️ Unified Tagging** - Use `@{Person Name}` syntax for cross-platform tagging
 - **📝 Post Management** - Create, edit, and organize multiple posts with auto-save